June 6, 2018

 Jake experienced a big culture shock when his family moved to Utah

 Moving back to Utah after 10 years living in Washington was somewhat of a culture shock for me.
 At 16 years old, I was used to being one of only four other members of the Church at my high school in Washington.
-In Utah, however, it sometimes seemed like everyone was LDS.
+In Utah, however, it sometimes seemed like everyone was a member of the Church of Jesus Christ of Latter-day Saints.
 Attending church became a habitual thing for me to do, almost like I should be programmed to do it.

 It didn’t take long for me to make new friends who invited me into their lifestyle — however unstable it might have been.